PedramHashemi/operationalizingMachineLearningSagemaker/README.md

 ![Screenshot 2025-04-13 at 10 14 41](https://github.com/user-attachments/assets/37d4c63a-eb63-446a-9aa0-e6918c95edf9)

 The workspace is secure since only this lambda function has access to it and the endpoint cannot be called from  elsewhere.
+The vulnerabilities naturally occure with attaching fullaccess roles.
+This access can be minimized.

+The old and inactive roles that contain this full access are vulnerable and can be exploited.

+The projects and IAM roles must be ripped off of the roles that are irrelevant to them or the roles that they don't use anymore.

 ## Step 5